Membership terms and conditions

 As we’re a co-operative, you need to read these terms and conditions alongside our Rules and Regulations.
 When we refer to our “Rules” we mean the Rules of Co-op (which may change from time to time) and when we say “Regulations” we mean the Purchases Regulations of Co-op (which may change from time to time) and any other relevant regulations referred to in the Rules.

 There are some words that we've capitalised in these terms and conditions.
 This is because they have a particular meaning which is set out in these terms and conditions or in our Rules.
-This includes Qualifying Purchases which are purchases that earn democratic points (that count towards your share of our profits) and other rights as set out in section 7.a.
+This includes Qualifying Purchases which are purchases that earn democratic points (that count towards your share of our profits) and other rights.

 These terms and conditions together with the Rules and Regulations set out the rights you have as a Member under our Rules and the additional benefits you're entitled to under these terms and conditions.